danascheider/oauth-2-rails-react/ch-4-ex-3/README.md

 ### Password Grant Type

-Users are uniquely identified by `sub` value in this application.
-Unlike in exercise 4-1, there is a `username` column on the `users` table in this application, however, not all users have one, so I've used `sub` as the unique identifier in all cases rather than `username`.
-It is also worth noting here that not all users have a password.
-In fact, of the three seeded users, only one has a password.
+I've handled this grant type slightly differently in this exercise than in previous ones.
+Although not all users have usernames, I've opted to use the username as the identifier for users here, effectively requiring a user to have a username in order to use this grant type.
+In order to avoid a security hole where a missing or empty `:password` body param is matched to a missing or empty `password` value on the user, I've also added logic to ensure a user has a password and that it is not blank or empty before proceeding with the grant.

-In the book, the `password` grant type does not check the request scope against the client's scope.
-I believe this to be in error and have changed it in this implementation so that, if the request scope is more permissive than the client scope, a 400 error is returned indicating a bad scope.
+The book's example also doesn't check scopes in the password grant type.
+I assume this is in error as I don't see a reason why scopes shouldn't be validated for this grant type.
+In deciding on an error response, I went with a `400 Bad Request` response and an `'invalid_scope'` error message, the same as when validating scopes for the client credentials grant type.

 ### Issuing Tokens